Paloja2017/UFC-Report-in-Power-BI/README.md

 ## Skills demonstrated

 The project has been quite complex and challenging since the identification of the data that is complete, where I used Power Query to clean the data that was very dirty, web scraping on Wikipedia page and the UFC page as well as the use of GPT Chat for the needs during the progress of the project.
 Data modeling and DAX formulas where I used Tabular Editor 2 and 3 (especially C# macros).
-Basic measurements as well as other measurements that are necessary and are presented specific to the project during the modeling process in a total of 225 complete measurements (counted in VertiPaq Analyzer) from functional measurements, measurements for automatic titles of visualizations, changes in color of visualizations, 4 columns added calculations and 3 calculation tables.
+Basic measures and other measurements that are necessary specific to the project during the modeling process in a total of 225 complete measurements (counted in VertiPaq Analyzer) from functional measurements, measurements for automatic titles of visualizations, changes in color of visualizations, 4 Calculated columns and 3 calculated tables.
-Most of the visualizations are native power bi visualizations, except for two that I used html content5 and Image Viz for the presentation of imagelinks as photos.
+Most of the visualizations are native power bi visualizations, except for two that I used HTML CONTENT 5 and IMAGE VIZ for the presentation of imagelinks as photos.
 Tooltips were used intensively for the maximum use of the canvas, as well as for analyzing the details, I used the drillthrough where I wanted the details of the presentations, also in most of the visualizations, the drilldown is also present when I wanted to enter the dimensional hierarchy.
-The navigation in the report is mainly two-level, but on some pages I have three levels without need, as can be seen when interacting with the report.
+The navigation in the report is mainly two-level, but on some pages I have expanded to three levels when I saw reasonable, as can be seen when interacting with the report.

 ## Project Steps

+- Identify the users need, goals amd concerns
 - Identification of data sources
 - Data extraction and purification:
 - Data residency in One Drive for Business